Canmore Highland Games September 4 2011

 Canmore Children’s Festival May 21 2011

-February 8, 2011 by admin
+February 8, 2011 By admin

 canmore children's festivalThe Canmore Children’s Festival Society presents WOW!
 It’s a kid’s fest with a TWIST.
 Pick the family friendly option(s) that suit your time and interests.
 Morning (Yellow Program), Afternoon (Red Program) or Evening (Blue Program – featuring the inventive musical comedy of Juno Award winning Al Simmons).
 Each offers a variety of entertainment and activities that will be sure to please 3 – 10 year olds.
 Music, magic, stories, crafts, exhibits and just plain silliness abound.
 Please be aware that there are a limited number of tickets for each program.
 All the action takes place indoors at Canmore Collegiate High School (1800 8th Ave., Canmore).